Ofek-Hodis/Password-Manager/README.md

 ---

 ## Personal Summary
-This password manager allowed me to gain practical experience with Python programming and MySQL database integration.
+This password manager allowed me to gain practical experience with Python programming and MySQL database integration.<br>
-I implemented secure password storage using different encryption and hashing techniques, and learned to handle sensitive data safely.
+I implemented secure password storage using different encryption and hashing techniques, and learned to handle sensitive data safely.<br>
-The project also taught me how to use various Python modules effectively, manage errors, and build a functional application from start to finish, reinforcing both my programming skills and understanding of cybersecurity concepts.
+The project also taught me how to use various Python modules effectively, manage errors, and build a functional application from start<br>
+to finish, reinforcing both my programming skills and understanding of cybersecurity concepts.<br>

+---

 ## Features
 - **Store credentials**: Site name, URL, email, username, password.